Diseases & Conditions

 Your spine is made up of small bones, called vertebrae, which are stacked on top of one another.
 Muscles, ligaments, nerves, and intervertebral disks are additional parts of your spine.

 Understanding your spine and how it works can help you better understand spinal stenosis.
 Learn more about spine anatomy: Spine Basics

-Spinal stenosis occurs when the space around the spinal cord narrows.
+Spinal stenosis occurs when the space around the spinal cord and spinal nerves narrows.
 This puts pressure on the spinal cord and the spinal nerve roots, and may cause pain, numbness, or weakness in the legs.